We don’t make anything anymore.

 Consider these facts.

 We produce steel at about 78 percent of the level we did in the 1970s despite the fact global production of that vital industrial product has tripled in the same time period.
-Steel production did increase in the United States from 2020 to 2021.
+The United States is now the fourth largest steel producing country in the world.

 Nearly 13 million cars rolled off assembly lines in the United States in 1978.
-We now produce about 9 million motor vehicles, far behind the 26 million China manufactures and just ahead of the 8 million coming out of Japan.
+We now produce about 10 million motor vehicles, far behind the 27 million China manufactures but ahead of the nearly 8 million coming out of Japan.

 “The inner cities and the rural towns were really basically decimated,” said Sandy Montalbano, a consultant with the Reshoring Initiative, an organization that was formed in 2010 to help bring back manufacturing jobs to the United States.
 “These were really good-paying jobs with benefits and these wage earners were able to provide for their families.”